 It is easy to buy AIM shares in the UK, but you must first choose a reliable broker.
 It must charge fair fees in addition to giving you access to the AIM.

 Since AIM companies are still expanding, few of them pay dividends.
 A small percentage of them, some of which we have already covered in this article, do, nevertheless, pay off.

 How many firms are listed on AIM?

-The AIM has 725 companies traded with a net market worth of £96,963 million in 2022.
+In 2022, the AIM will trade 725 businesses with a net market value of £96,963 million.